The Right & Available Names for Your Business

-In real estate, great beach-front property is more valuable than a remote parcel.
-In business, a premium domain name is more valuable than an ordinary domain.
+One example of where our researchers developed targeted brand names is within the Real Estate industry.
+These researchers found, that like real estate itself, great beach-front property is more valuable than a remote parcel.
+In turn with business, a premium domain name is more valuable than an ordinary domain.

 There are over 100 million domain names registered worldwide … but only a small fraction are “beach-front” premium dot-com domains.
 You’ll want to start your business with a name that has the strength and staying power to stand the test of time.

 To find out how you can build your business on prime property and how you can select a premium dot-com domain name that is right for your specific business click here to learn more.

 Great Names for Tech Companies and Service Firms

 At Brandings® we specialize in name development for technology companies, service businesses, professional firms and other growth-driven enterprises.
 Consequently, we know what it takes to launch and grow a startup in a hyper-competitive market.
 Therefor, our name development team works to create names that will position your firm for success in the new millennium.

 We stay clear of names that have unusual spellings, dropped vowels, or are difficult to remember.
 The result is a catalog of the most powerful company names available anywhere — at a price that won’t break your startup budget.
 To find the right name for your venture, get stated and search now.

 Finding the right name for your startup can take time.
 You want to ensure that the name you select meets all your firm-specific strategic objectives.